FernandoRodriguezP/DailyMarketPriceForecast/README.md

 *	It gives estimates of what variables are important.
 *	It generates an internal unbiased estimate of the generalization error as the forest building progresses.
 *	It has an effective method for estimating missing data and maintains accuracy when a large proportion of the data are missing.
+To train the model, the dataset has been divided into 80% train and 20% test.

 ### 4.1.
 Hyperparameter tuning
 Once the model is decided, before training the model it is necessary to obtain the best parameters of the Random Forest Regressor model with a hyperparameter tuning.<br>